Brief Summary of Ideas Presented:

--Consider raising your allocation to stock funds/ETFs, especially those with
+-Consider raising your allocation to stock funds/ETFs, especially those with a growth orientation.

 Stock funds themselves offer tax advantages over most other (non-muni) types of bonds.
 Why?
 Because unlike bond funds whose major appeal is income, subject to tax at your top tax bracket, stock funds major appeal is the potential for capital gains when held over the long term.
 Even if capital gains rates return to Clinton-era levels, your gains will still be subject to lower tax rates than for ordinary income.
 But given that stocks with above average dividends will be less appealing now, you should probably look more than before to funds in the Growth category as opposed to those in an income-generating category.

 But always remain mindful of asset category valuations.
 In other words, do not invest solely to try to come out ahead on taxes, especially if you can see that any particular category appears overvalued while an alternative appears undervalued.